Chen Lu (figure skater): World Championships success

-Chen reached the pinnacle of her career in 1995 when she became the World Champion (another first for a Chinese skater) over Surya Bonaly of France and younger competitors from the U.S. Her program featured five triple jumps and was skated to the music from the motion picture, The Last Emperor.
+In 1995, Chen won the World Championships, over Surya Bonaly of France and younger competitors from the U.S. It was the first time a Chinese skater won Worlds.
+Her program featured five triple jumps and was skated to the music from the motion picture, The Last Emperor.
 Sandra Bezic, a choreographer and television commentator, said that "With this program [Chen] says she wants to combine her Asian heritage with a sport that has been originated in the West."
 (Taken from NBC's broadcast of the event).
 This program actually had a higher technical difficulty at the 1994 NHK Trophy as she doubled out the second triple Lutz at the World Championships.
+Her free skating program was choreographed by Toller Cranston, combined Chinese and Western movement and music styles, and produced striking visual imagery.
+Both the beginning and ending sections of the program emphasized glide and graceful positions, which were classical skating idioms, and more complex positions that relied on twisted and angled shapes.
+The middle section continued the motif of twists and angles, and adopted more Chinese music and movements.
+As figure skating writer and historian Ellyn Kestnbaum put it, Chen combined Eastern and Western images, freely moving between elegance and earthiness.
+Chen's arm and back movement also exhibited mature polish and matureness.